dac514/sux0r/sux0r2/includes/symbionts/htmLawed/htmLawed_README.txt

 *  Filtering of text submitted as comments on blogs to allow only certain HTML elements

-*  Making RSS/Atom newsfeed item content standard-compliant: often one uses an excerpt from an HTML document for the content, and with unbalanced tags, non-numerical entities, etc., such excerpts may not be XML-compliant
+*  Making RSS/Atom newsfeed item-content standard-compliant: often one uses an excerpt from an HTML document for the content, and with unbalanced tags, non-numerical entities, etc., such excerpts may not be XML-compliant

 *  Text processing for stricter XML standard-compliance: e.g., to have lowercased 'x' in hexadecimal numeric entities becomes necessary if an XHTML document with MathML content needs to be served as 'application/xml'

+*  Scraping text or data from web-pages

 -- 1.2  Features ---------------------------------------------------o